 5.24.
-Any new types of loans to third parties should be approved by Members through the appropriate Committee with full consideration of the service rationale behind the loan and the likelihood of partial or full default and the impact that this will have on service budgets.
+Any new types of loans to third parties should be approved by The Finance and Corporate Resources Committee with full consideration of the service rationale behind the loan and the likelihood of partial or full default and the impact that this will have on service budgets.